glennga/aconitum/README.md

 python3 aconitum/_couchbase.py
 ```

-7. Analyze the results!
-The results will be stored in the `out` folder under `results.json` as single line JSON documents.
+8. Analyze the results!
+The results will be stored in the `out` folder under `results.json` as JSONL documents.

 ### MongoDB